PHANTOM-DEV1/phantom-js/README.md

 [![Build Status](https://travis-ci.org/ArkEcosystem/ark-js.svg?branch=master)](https://travis-ci.org/ArkEcosystem/ark-js)

-# Ark JS
+# Phantom JS

-Ark JS is a JavaScript library for sending PHANTOM transactions.
-It's main benefit is that it does not require a locally installed ARK node, and instead utilizes the existing peers on the network.
+Phantom JS is a JavaScript library for sending PHANTOM transactions.
+It's main benefit is that it does not require a locally installed PHANTOM node, and instead utilizes the existing peers on the network.
 It can be used from the client as a [browserify](http://browserify.org/) compiled module, or on the server as a standard Node.js module.

 ## Installation